typelevel/jawn/README.md

  * lift-json (broken)

-Of course, your mileage may vary, and these results do vary somewhat based on file size, file structure, etc. Also note that Jackson actually powers many of these libraries (including play, which sometimes comes out faster than the explicit jackson test for reasons I don't understand.)
+Of course, your mileage may vary, and these results do vary somewhat based on file size, file structure, etc.

 I have tried to understand the libraries well enough to write the most optimal code for loading a file (given a path) and parsing it to a